HMS Circe (1804): Service

 Circe entered service in November 1804 under Captain Jonas Rose.
 She then began operating off Portugal.
-On 1 March 1805 she captured the Spanish privateer schooner Fama off Oporto.
+On 1 March 1805 she captured the Spanish privateer schooner Fama off Porto.
 Fama was armed with four brass guns and had a crew of 62 men.
 She had left Vigo eight days earlier but had not yet taken any prizes.
 Circe's crew received headmoney for the 62 men in 1829.

 Next, on 21 June, Circe captured the privateer Constance in the Leeward Islands.
 Constance was armed with 10 guns and had a crew of 75 men.
 She was just out of Guadeloupe.
 However, she may have been the same Constance that Circe had earlier captured off the coast of Spain.
 The Admiralty took her in as the schooner Maria.

 On 9 May Circe and Epervier captured Charles.
 Then on 11 September Circe was one of several British warships that shared in the capture of Hiram.

 West Indies: In 1806, command passed to Hugh Pigot, who took Circe to the West Indies.
 On 9 December Circe captured Belle Eliza.